Pallion Group: Merger and accreditation

+Further globalisation

 In April 2018, ABC Refinery was officially accredited by the Shanghai Gold Exchange.
-The accreditation makes it one of only seven international companies who can sell gold into China.

-In August 2018, Pallion acquired WJ Sanders, Australia's last traditional manufacturing silversmith operating in Australia.
+The accreditation makes it one of only seven international companies approved to sell gold directly to China.
+In August 2018, Pallion acquired WJ Sanders, Australia's last traditional manufacturing silversmith.
 In late 2018, ABC Refinery became the first major precious metals refinery in the world to install an Acidless Refining System (ALS) that uses no harmful acids and produces no environmentally harmful emissions.
-To date, ABC Refinery has the world's largest ALS refining capacity.
+To date, ABC Refinery operates the world's largest ALS refining capacity.